tschneidereit/typed-objects-explainer/core.md

 ## Assigning fields

 When you assign to a field, the backing store is modified accordingly.
-The process is precisely the same as when providing an initial value for a typed object.
+As long as the rhs has the require structure, the process is precisely the same as when providing an initial value for a typed object.
 This means that you can write things like:

 ```js
 let line = new LineType();